M-Line Trolley: Second expansion

-The City of Dallas and MATA worked together to further expand the streetcar system past the southern terminus further into downtown.
-The plan was for a line to split off from the current line at McKinney and Olive Streets and travel down Olive to the light rail transit mall downtown near Pearl Station.
+MATA founders, Cobb and Landrum, as well as MATA's Board, downtown interests and DART felt that an extension of the trolley line into near downtown would be a good next move.
+Originally the focus of the expansion planning centered on the West End entertainment area via a right turn from St. Paul onto Ross Avenue to Lamar Street, from Lamar to San Jacinto Street and returning east along San Jacinto to either St. Paul or Olive Street thence north returning to McKinney Avenue.
+Relocation of electric utility vaults proved too costly and so an expansion task force, headed by MATA board members, Michael Anderson and Otto Wetzel, developed the St. Paul, Federal, Olive route that is currently in use.
+This alignment was to be built in two separate projects beginning with the original plan for a line to split off from the current line at McKinney and Olive Streets and travel down Olive to the light rail transit mall downtown near Pearl Station.
+This was to be followed by the St. Paul to Federal alignment.
+The connection of these two extensions would create the long sought, "downtown loop" for the trolley as well as serving DART via a cross block connection with St. Paul station.
+The City of Dallas and MATA continued working together to expand the streetcar system past the southern terminus further into downtown.
+This unique public/private partnership has been one of the hallmarks of the M-Line’s success.

 Part of the money needed for the expansion was put to voters in the form of a bond.
 On November 7, 2006, the voters of Dallas approved Proposition One, which asked voters if they would like to approve "The Issuance of $390,420,000 general obligation bonds for street and transportation improvements."
 The bond was approved 87.4% to 12.6%.
 Engineering for the project was to follow, with construction planned for 2010.

 On Thursday, July 8, 2010, it was announced that the federal government would grant an additional $5 million for the M-Line trolley project, specifically to help complete the downtown loop for the McKinney Avenue trolley line, and the line will be able to run faster, more modern cars and penetrate deeper into downtown.

 On May 4, 2015 MATA started running trolleys on the new downtown extension.
-The line extended past Ross Ave., making a loop along Federal St. and Olive St. and then reconnecting to the line on McKinney Ave.
+The line extended past Ross Avenue, making a loop along Federal Street and Olive Street and then reconnecting to the line on McKinney Avenue.
 The new line formally opened on June 5, 2015 followed by a public celebration event held on June 6, 2015.
 The event encouraged citizens to ride the free trolley and send pictures via social media for a chance to win one of several prize packages from local businesses.
 Two dozen other local uptown and downtown businesses participated in the event by offering free samples and discounts.

 Future

-The rails are planned to be connected to the (newer) Dallas Streetcar line.
+The rails may one day be connected to the (newer) Dallas Streetcar line.